atifabid/Prompt2CAD-LLM-builds-in-solidworks/README.md

-# Text2CAD 🧠📐
+# Prompt2CAD (previously referred to as Text2CAD)

-**CAD+LLM: Using LLM integration to build CAD in SolidWorks by Atif**
+**CAD+LLM: LLM integration to build CAD in SolidWorks by Atif (its not just tool calling)**

-This is a prototype that enables users to generate CAD geometry in SolidWorks directly from natural language prompts using a locally hosted Large Language Model (LLM).
+This is a prototype enables a user to generate CAD geometry in SolidWorks directly from natural language prompts using a locally hosted Large Language Model (LLM).
 The project was made open source to help contritbution from community and further development.
-As a basic ethical practice it is certainly expected to tag this author in your integrations and further enhancements.
+As a basic ethical practice it is certainly expected that anyone using this repo/ idea shall tag this author in your integrations and further enhancements.

 ---

-## 🔧 Built Using
+##  Built Using
-- 🐍 **Python**
+- **Python**
-- 🤖 **Local LLM (Meta’s LLaMA 3)**
+- **Local LLM (Meta’s LLaMA 3)**
-- 🌐 **Flask Web Framework**
+- **Flask Web Framework**
-- 💬 **ChatGPT (for development assistance)**
+- **ChatGPT (for development assistance)**
-- 🛠 **SolidWorks (via COM automation)**
+- **SolidWorks Software Installed Locally**

 ---